livechat/design-system/src/components/ButtonGroup/ButtonGroup.md

 ### Basic ButtonGroup

 By default ButtonGroup use internal state to track currently selected button.
-It fires `onChange`callback each time when one of buttons was clicked supling its indexc and triggered event object.
+It fires `onChange`callback each time when one of buttons was clicked supling its index.

 ```js
 <ButtonGroup>